aloeser/Etherlords2Map/README.md

 # Etherlords II map
-During our childhood, my brother and me played a lot of Etherlords.
+During our childhood, my brother and me played a lot of Etherlords I+II.
 We recently rediscovered the game and decided to develop our own map.
 The map started out as a small project for ourselves, so we kept the in-game text in our native language - German.
-It's not an issue if you do not speak German: all important (=non-story) dialogues are described in the all-caps section `MUST-READ FOR NON-GERMAN-SPEAKERS`.
+It's not a big deal if you do not speak German: all important (=non-story) dialogues are described in the all-caps section `MUST-READ FOR NON-GERMAN SPEAKERS` (at the bottom).
 If you do not speak German, you should definitely read this section before you start playing.

+Our idea was to offer more power to the players - e.g., higher levels, some spells from other races, and more artifacts than usually available in the mainline campaign; at the same time, we wanted the map to contain challenging and unique fights.
+**The campaign has to played on hard difficulty.
+Monsters will have no spells on easy and medium difficulty!**

 We hope you enjoy our map as much as we do.
+We appreciate any kind of feedback :)

 ## TL;DR: Features of the map
 Here are some information about the map: